dustcloud/smartmeshsdk/app/JsonServer/README.md

 This page details the entire JSON API of the `JsonServer` application.
-For a fun tutorial on how to use it, see https://dustcloud.atlassian.net/wiki/display/SMSDK/JsonServer.
+For a fun tutorial on how to use it, click [here](https://dustcloud.atlassian.net/wiki/display/SMSDK/JsonServer).

 # Introduction